ZivanHaripershad/FPL_Planner/README.md

-"A weekly planner that allows users to plan their FPL teams"
+A weekly planner that allows users to plan their FPL teams